-There are also strong proposals on decoupling the uplink and downlink tele-traffic, with the motivation that mobileinitiated uplink traffic can reach a small-cell BS at a lower transmit power than that of the BS's downlink transmission.
-Optical wireless based on visible-light communications is also developing quite rapidly, with Giga-bit copper backhaul networks making promising progress.
-Whilst no doubt the classic RF systems will continue to evolve towards the next generation, an idea, whose time has come is Quantum communications, as demonstrated by the Science article "Satellitebased entanglement distribution over 1200 km" by Yin et al. [4].
+In the bottom right corner of Fig. 1, a number of novel technological advances converge at HetNet "Square," where cognitive radio (CR) and software-defined networks meet device-to-device (D2D) and Internet-of-Things (IoT) networks.
+A range of sophisticated ideas are also under intensive investigation to resolve the network-centric versus user-centric design options.
+There is a strong evidence that the latter is more promising, because it is also capable of simultaneous load balancing.
+There are also strong proposals on decoupling the uplink and downlink teletraffic, with the motivation that mobile-initiated uplink traffic can reach a small-cell BS at a lower transmit power than that of the BS's downlink transmission.
+Optical wireless based on visible-light communications is also developing quite rapidly, with gigabit copper backhaul networks making promising progress.
+While no doubt the classic RF systems will continue to evolve toward the next generation, an idea, whose time has come, is quantum communications, as demonstrated by the Science article "Satellite-based entanglement distribution over 1200 km" by Yin et al. [4].

 As the LTE system is reaching maturity and the 4G systems have been commercially deployed, researchers have turned their attention to the 5G cellular network.
 The latest visual network index (VNI) reports pointed out that by 2020s, the data traffic of mobile devices will become an order of magnitude higher compared to that in 2014 [5].
-Apart from meeting the escalating data demands of mobile devices, other challenges of dealing with the deluge of data as well as with the highrate connectivity required by bandwidth-thirsty applications such as virtual reality (VR), online health care and the IoT further aggravate the situation.
+Apart from meeting the escalating data demands of mobile devices, other challenges of dealing with the deluge of data as well as with the high-rate connectivity required by bandwidth-thirsty applications such as virtual reality (VR), online health care, and the IoT further aggravate the situation.
 Driven by this, the 5G networks are anticipated with high expectations in terms of making a substantial breakthrough beyond the previous four generations.
-The often-quoted albeit potentially unrealistic expectations include 1,000 times higher system capacity, 10 times higher system throughput and 10 times higher energy efficiency per service than those of the fourth generation (4G) networks [6].
-Several key directions such as ultra-densification, mmWave communications, massive MIMO arrangements, D2D and machine-to-machine (M2M) communication, full-duplex (FD) solutions, energy harvesting (EH), cloud-based radio access networks (C-RAN), wireless network virtualization (WNV), and software defined networks (SDN) have been identified by researchers [7]-[9].
+The often-quoted albeit potentially unrealistic expectations include 1000 times higher system capacity, ten times higher system throughput, and ten times higher energy efficiency per service than those of the 4G networks [6].
+Several key directions such as ultradensification, mmWave communications, massive MIMO arrangements, D2D and machine-to-machine (M2M) communication, full-duplex (FD) solutions, energy harvesting (EH), cloud-based radio access networks (C-RANs), wireless network virtualization (WNV), and software-defined networks (SDNs) have been identified by researchers [7]-[9].
+Table 1 lists all acronyms used in this article.
 Fig. 2 illustrates the whole 5G network structure, including most of the existing/promising techniques.

-B. State-of-the-art of Multiple Access Techniques
+B. State of the Art of Multiple-Access Techniques